rust-lang/rfcs/text/0000-rustdoc-json.md

 In [the draft RFC from 2018][previous-rfc] there was some discussion of utilizing `save-analysis` to provide this information, but with [RLS being replaced by rust-analyzer][RA-RLS] it's possible that the feature will be eventually removed from the compiler.
-In addition `save-analysis` output is just as if not more unstable than the current HTML output of `rustdoc`, so a separate feature is preferable.
+In addition `save-analysis` output is just as unstable as the current HTML output of `rustdoc`, so a separate format is preferable.

 [remove-json]: https://github.com/rust-lang/rust/pull/32773
 [2018-discussion]: https://internals.rust-lang.org/t/design-discussion-json-output-for-rustdoc/8271/6